octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Running a migration

 Everything is now ready for deployment: the network and the migration account are set, the initial storage and the deployment step are defined.
-From the project directory, run:
+From the project directory, you can run:
 ```
 $ truffle migrate --network <network_name>
 ```